 Encouraging innovations and business growth through research and development to help SMEs implement innovative ideas into effective products and services by developing commercial platforms for research and innovations to reward entrepreneurial projects.

 Adopting new normal business approaches during and post Coronavirus pandemic that focuses on market entry and identification of customers through establishing a strong supply chain, innovative customer engagement applications and a strong workforce.

-Plan of Work
+RE-FRAME YOUR BENEFITS HERE TO SAY THAT YOUR RESEARCH WOULD EXPLORE TOPICS THAT WOULD REVEAL THESE POTENTIAL BENEFITS IF CERAIN ACTIONS WERE TAKEN.
+THIS RELIEVES YOU FROM HAVING TO CHANGE THE WORLD.
+THE ABOVE BENEFITS ARE TOO AMBITIOUS.

-Methods
+Plan of Work MAKE THIS LEVEL-1 HEADING LARGER.

-Phase 1: Work Completed, Work in Progress, Work to be completed
+ALL THE SECTIONS BELOW NEED TO BE MORE DETAILED SO THAT IT IS CLEAR YOUR PROGRESS TO DATE IN THE KEY PHASES AND SCOPE TOPIC AREIN EACH STATUS OF WORK SECTION HERE, SPECIFY WHAT SCOPE TOPICS HAVE BEEN ADDRESSED OR ARE BEING ADDRESSED.
+ALSO NOTE WHAT SOURCES HAVE BEEN MOST HELPFUL IN GIVING YOU USEFUL INFO AND DATA.
+FINALLY, OFFER EARLY RESULTS ON YOUR TOPIC AREAS OF RESEARCH.
+IN THIS CASE, PROVIDE MORE DETAIL AROUND HOW YOU ARE CONDUCTING THIS PRIMARY RESEARCH: PROFILE OF RESPONDENT YOU ARE TARGETING, THE NUMBER OF REPSONDENTS SOUGHT, WHY THESE PEOPLE WERE SELECTED, QUESTIONS TO BE ASKED, ETC.

-Work completed
+Work Completed THIS IS A LEVEL-2 HEADING

 The first phase of the work has been done.
-The phase includes sourcing of information from primary and secondary sources via google scholar, lancet, government organization, WHO, Wiley, BMJ, Elsevier, CDC and website publications that pertain to economic effects of Coronavirus on small businesses
+The phase includes sourcing of information from primary and secondary sources via google scholar, lancet, government organization, WHO, Wiley, BMJ, Elsevier, CDC and website publications that pertain to economic effects of Coronavirus on small businesses.
+BE SPECIFIC: WHAT SPECIFIC JOURNALS?
+WHAT ARTICLES?
+WHAT BOOKS?

-Work in Progress
+Work in Progress LEVEL2 HEADING

 There is a scheduled interview with the participants which is currently awaiting approval from the department of health.
 Likewise, the research is collecting further information on the government stimulus package which is still under discussion.
+EXPLAIN HOW YOU ARE CONDUCTING THIS INTERVIEW, WITH WHOM, AROUND WHAT QUESTIONS.

-Work to be completed
+Work to Be Completed LEVEL.2 HEADING

-Drafting of the questionnaires is to be completed after the proposal approval by the University in liaison with the government
+Drafting of the questionnaires is to be completed after the proposal approval by the university in liaison with the government.
+WHAT GOVERNMENT?
+WHATA UNIVERSITY OFFICE?

 Phase 2: Quantitative research design